peterstace/dauntless/README.md

 * Rebrand to "Dauntless".

-* Display message to user.
-Moving up/down/left/right/top/bottom when there is no where more to go.

 * Configuration file.

 ### Important

-* Edit over scp.
+* Timeout for displaying loading screen.

+* Bisect file.
+Only consider lines matching custom regexp.

+* Managed cursor position (currently goes off the end of the screen in tmux).

 * Help screen.
 Application name, author, copyright notice.
 Then a list of key mappings.

-* Managed cursor position (currently goes off the end of the screen in tmux).
+* Arrow keys in command mode (at least for search?).

 * Cursor should follow current position in command mode.

-* Arrow keys in command mode (at least for search?).

-* Bookmarks.

 * Custom indentation in split lines mode.